Welcome to our Upper Red Lake Home Page

 Upper Red Lake is known for its excellent walleye and northern pike fishery.
 Back in the mid-1990s, the walleye population was nearly crippled because of over harvesting.
 The Red Lake Nation control most of Upper Red Lake and Lower Red Lake and only tribal members are allowed to fish these areas that are controlled by Red Lake Nation.
 Commercial fishing took its toll and depleted a majority of the walleye on the lake.

 The lake has recovered because of an extensive stocking program and new regulations.
-Don’t let the 8.0 ranking fool you into thinking this isn’t a great fishing destination.
-It is way up north and the amenities are limited in this area, however, if you’re looking to catch fish, this lake delivers.
-The state-controlled section of the lake is popular among fishermen and there are plenty of lodging options to accommodate you on our trip.
+If you’re looking to catch fish, this lake delivers.
+The state-controlled section of the lake is popular among anglers and there are plenty of lodging options to accommodate you on our trip.

 Primary Species of Fish